conjikidow/rust-workspace-template/README.md

 # rust-repository-template

-This is a template repository for Rust projects.
+This is a template repository for Rust workspace.

 ## GitHub Actions Permissions Setup